casper-network/docs/source/docs/casper/glossary/D.md

 ## Deploy {#deploy}

-Deploys are state-changing instructions sent to global state through a client interacting with the network.
-The instructions are encrypted and include [session code](/glossary/S/#session-code) to be processed or [Wasm](/glossary/W/#webassembly) to be installed.
-Among many examples, the instructions can transfer tokens from one wallet to another, reward node validation, or execute Wasm on the network.
+Deploys are units of work when executed cause global state to be altered.
+Deploys can contain Wasm to be executed and/or Wasm to be stored on chain.
+Among many examples, Deploys can transfer tokens from one wallet to another, reward node validation, or execute Wasm on the network.

 All deploys on the Casper Network can be broadly categorized as some unit of work that, when executed and committed, affects change to the [global state](G.md#global-state).